Skip to content

 This is the knot of every MBO.

 A manager who wants to buy the business rarely has the capital to do it.
-That’s normal — they’ve invested their career in the business, not in an investment fund.
+That’s normal: they’ve built their experience inside the business; they haven’t necessarily accumulated the capital of an investor.

 MBO financing rests on three pillars — and the coordination between them is what makes the structure viable.